mbentley/docker-teamspeak/README.md

 # mbentley/teamspeak

-docker image for TeamSpeak 3 Server based off of alpine:latest or based off of debian:bullseye
+docker image for TeamSpeak 3 Server based off of `alpine:latest` or based off of `debian:bullseye`

-There are now two images; one is built on Alpine Linux and is about 37 MB with TS3; the other is debian:jessie and that image with TS3 is about 179 MB.
+There are now two images; one is built on Alpine Linux and is about 30 MB with TS3; the other is Debian and that image with TS3 is about 175 MB.
+Both images are functionally the same.

 - `latest`, `alpine` - based on Alpine Linux
 - `debian` - based on Debian bullseye